DarkStrik3/EmployeeManagement-Timesheets/theme/assets/README.txt

   Classes and Methods

     Validation Class
       Contains methods to validate various types of input data.

       validateString(name): Validates that a string is not empty or whitespace. validateDate(date): Validates a date string in the format dd/mm/yyyy. validateRate(baseRate, extendedRate, pubholrate): Validates that rates meet the specified conditions. validateEmail(email): Validates the format of an email address. validatePhoneNum(phoneNumber): Validates the format of a phone number. validateTFN(tfn): Validates a Tax File Number (TFN). validateUpload(imgFile): Validates an image file upload.
     Other Class
-  Provides additional utility methods.
+    Provides additional utility methods, such as:

-  getDate15YearsAgo(): Returns the date 15 years ago from today.
+      getDate15YearsAgo(): Returns the date 15 years ago from today (to make sure only people who are at least 15 years old can be added as employees to meet the law).
       QuickSort(array, key): Implements the QuickSort algorithm for sorting an array of dictionaries based on a specified key.

   Manager Login
     Email: manager1@kimikim.com
     Password: 87654321
   Employee Login
     Email: employee1@kimikim.com
     Password: 12345678

   Usage
     Login: Use the provided manager or employee login details to access the system.
     Data Entry: Enter employee details, rates, and other relevant information.
-  Validation: Utilize the validation methods to ensure the integrity of the entered data.
+    Validation: Utilize the validation methods through adding a user or editing user details.
     File Uploads: Upload employee images and ensure they meet the specified criteria.
-  Additional Features: Use the utility methods for date calculations and sorting as needed.